shelly-hub/belly-button-challenge/README.md

 ### Gauge Chart
     - The code to create gauge chart is created under a function called function gaugechart(id).
     - From the datasets, extract the "wfreq" as washed frequency values under metadata
-    - To create gauge charts, gauge values and pointer needs to be split into 9 sections with 9 labels text inside the gauge
+    - To create gauge charts, modify gauge values and pointer and split them into 9 sections with 9 labels text inside the gauge
     - Gauge pointer needs to start from clockwise direction

 ### Demographic